ABOUT ME

 - Jahmel A. Holden

-As a filmmaker and photographer, Jahmel Holden utilizes his trained eye to capture the subtleties of life and tell stories with motion pictures and still images.
-While studying cinematography and directing at Columbia College Hollywood, Holden received the prestigious AMPAS grant from the Academy of Motion Pictures and Sciences, which presents the Oscar Awards.
-This grant provided him the opportunity to intern as a production assistant on commercials and television shows with a nationally acclaimed production company.
-In 2012, Holden graduated summa cum laude with a dual degree in cinema and television production.
+While studying cinematography and directing at Columbia College Hollywood, Holden received the prestigious AMPAS grant from the Academy of Motion Picture Arts and Sciences, which provided him the opportunity to intern as a production assistant on national commercials and television productions.
+He graduated summa cum laude in 2012 with a dual degree in Cinema and Television Production.

 Holden has produced and directed promotional content for numerous well-known artists and companies, including Quincy Jones, Jerry Seinfeld, Enrique Iglesias, Pharrell Williams, Dr. Dre, and Oprah Winfrey.
-He also co-produced the feature film "Cru," which made history at the American Black Film Festival (ABFF) by winning five awards, including Best Film.
-Holden has provided production services for major industry players such as Netflix, Amazon, Riot Games (Valorant EMEA), AMPAS (2023-24 Oscars / Nominee Luncheon / Governors Awards), and the Viacom family (Nickelodeon, MTV, BET, Comedy Central).
+He also co-produced the feature film Cru, which made history at the American Black Film Festival by winning five awards, becoming the most awarded film in the festival’s history.
+His production services span major industry leaders such as Netflix, Amazon, Riot Games (Valorant EMEA), the Academy of Motion Picture Arts and Sciences, and the Viacom family of networks.

-In addition to his work in the film industry, Holden has directed and produced the travel docu-series "Black Girl Khronicles," taking viewers to locations such as London, Paris, Iceland, and Morocco.
-He is passionate about both film production and art curation, having curated art events and created art installations.
+In addition to his work in the film industry, Holden created and directed the travel docu-series Black Girl Khronicles, taking viewers to destinations such as London, Paris, Iceland, and Morocco.
+His creative practice also extends into art curation and installation, where he merges visual storytelling with experimental expression.

 Fun fact: At age 16, Jahmel was sent home from a summer camp for high achievers after being labeled as the “Leader of the Revolutionaries.”
 The struggle continues…